 There are strict rules governing what you can and can't take into the examination room, plus your responsibilities and conduct during exams.

-Read the information below to ensure that you're fully prepared or you can download the Student Examination Procedures Handbook.
+Read the information below to ensure that you're fully prepared.

 Student Examination Procedures Handbook

 Important information for all exams

 As a BU student, it is your responsibility to do the following in relation to your exams:

 - Make sure you are aware of the correct time, date and location of all your exam sessions.
 We recommend checking a week prior to the exam to confirm there have been no changes.
 The winter, summer and resit exam periods are published on the exams timetable page at the beginning of the academic year